Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

     print("Error: %s" % response["error_text"])
 ```

-Suppose the user has verified their identity using their phone when you run this code and you pass in the code generated in the previous step to these new lines of code.
-In that case, Python will print a message letting you know the verification was successful.
+Suppose the user has verified their identity using their phone.
+When you run this code and you pass in the code generated in the previous step, Python will print a message letting you know the verification was successful.
 Otherwise, your code will throw an error.

 ### Final Thoughts